Ai Sugiyama: 2009

 Ai started with a first-round loss to Stosur, and in the women's doubles a semifinal finish losing to Klaudia Jans and Alicja Rosolska in the Brisbane International partnering Hantuchová.
 In the Sydney International, Sugiyama made the semifinals eventually losing to Safina.

 In the 2009 Australian Open, she made the third round losing to Jelena Janković.
 As the ninth seed in doubles playing with Hantuchová, they beat the No. 1 seeds, Black and Huber.
 In the third set "Hantuyama" were down 2–5, but rallied to take it to a tie-break, where they saved seven match points to win 12–10.
 In the semifinals, they beat Dechy and Santangelo to make it her first women's doubles final there.
 They were defeated by the Williams in two sets.
 A respiratory infection forced her to withdraw from the 2009 Open GDF Suez.
 Sugiyama entered the Dubai Tennis Championships and lost in the opening round to Bartoli in a tight three-set match.
 Sugiyama and Hantuchová also played doubles but withdrew because of the infection.

 At the Indian Wells Open, Sugiyama and Hantuchová were seeded fifth in the women's doubles but lost to the pair Alla Kudryavtseva and Rodionova in the first round.
 In singles, she lost to qualifier Angela Haynes in the second round.
 At the Sony Ericsson open she lost her opening matches in singles and doubles, being beaten in the second round in singles after receiving a bye.
 Her loss in the doubles event with Hantuchová dropped her doubles ranking to No. 5.
 Sugiyama lost four consecutive singles matches in Miami, Stuttgart, Rome, and Madrid.
 However alongside Hantuchová, Sugiyama made the finals at the Rome Masters where they lost to the No. 7 seeds, Hsieh Su-wei and Peng.
 They reached the quarterfinals at the Madrid Masters where they lost to Stosur and Stubbs, whom she and Akgul Amanmuradova beat in the finals at Eastbourne, her 38th doubles title.

-On June 22, she extended her record of consecutive Grand Slam appearances to 61 at Wimbledon, defeating the seeded Patty Schnyder in straight sets to break her eleven match losing streak.
+On June 22, she extended her record of consecutive major appearances to 61 at Wimbledon, defeating the seeded Patty Schnyder in straight sets to break her eleven-match-losing streak.
 She lost in the third round to Hantuchová.
 In Stanford she lost to Sharapova in three sets, saving two match points in the second set.
 She then lost in the second round in Los Angeles to Radwańska.
 Sugiyama retired at the end of the 2009 tennis season after the Pan Pacific Open, held in her native country, Japan.
 A special ceremony for her was held at center court before the tournament.
 Ai planned a few months at home before concentrating on teaching youngsters at her tennis academy in Japan.